-This intervention addresses the need for opportunities for physical activity among rural seniors through two direct education physical activity interventions - Stay Strong Stay Healthy and Bingocize.
-Rural seniors have limited opportunities for physical activity and this provides them with both social interaction with other seniors and a chance to reduce the risk of injury by slips and falls through improvements in strength and balance.
+This intervention addresses the need for opportunities for physical activity among rural seniors through-two direct education physical activity interventions - Stay Strong Stay Healthy and-Bingocize.
+Rural seniors have limited opportunities for physical activity and this provides them with both social interaction with other seniors and a chance to reduce the risk-of injury by slips and falls through improvements in strength and balance improve their physical health and health knowledge.